bsidestlv/bsidestlv.com/content/_index.md

 {{% jumbo img="/images/backgrounds/back-0.jpg" imgLabel="BSidesTLV 2022" %}}

-# BSidesTLV 2022 - Welcome to the Jungle!
+# BSidesTLV 2022 Update:

-Registration is now open!
+## Registration is Temporarily Paused

+Thank you for your interest in attending BSidesTLV 2022!

+Due to overwhelming demand, we are temporarily pausing new registrations to our IN PERSON conference on June 30 taking place during [Tel Aviv University’s Cyber Week](https://cyberweek.tau.ac.il/).

+We will announce updates on our mailing list and social media when registration resumes, stay tuned!

+If you plan to join us virtually, you do *not* need a ticket to watch the live stream or [Join our Slack!](https://slack.bsidstlv.com)

+Full agenda is here: https://bsidestlv.com/agenda/

+PS: You can still sign up as a volunteer and get a full day ticket {{< button-link label="Call for volunteers" url="/volunteers" icon="site" >}}

 {{% /jumbo %}}

 {{% home-info what="Participants:1200+ ,Years:7, Sessions:15+, CTF Challenges:10+" class="primary" %}}

-## When: Thursday, June 30, 2022, 08:30-19:00 + afterparty

-## Where: Tel Aviv University, Smolartz auditorium, Israel

-🌴🐯Welcome To The Jungle🌴🦁

-Cyberspace is a dangerous world these days, with sneaky adversaries in our supply chains and dangerous monsters hiding in the cloud.
-So keep calm, stay vigilant and join us for the best security research community event in Israel, taking place during [Tel Aviv University’s Cyber Week](https://cyberweek.tau.ac.il/).

-Full agenda is here: https://bsidestlv.com/agenda/

-Our event will take place according to all Covid19 regulations and requirements.

-Join us in person or watch the live stream!

-## BsidesTLV registration is open!

 Watching the event virtually?
 [Join our Slack!](https://slack.bsidstlv.com)